The-Frederickson-Lab/duckpi-image-capture/README.md

 The `picamera2` package should also be installed.
 It is best to do so with `apt` rather than `poetry` in order to avoid system dependency issues.

+Note that `Pillow` will need the `libjpeg-dev` dependency installed.

 ## Notes

 [ImagingSystemCode_22-8-24_aquascape_full.py](ImagingSystemCode_22-8-24_aquascape_full.py) is an archive of the image capture script currently on pi 44.